cboyce183/Zendomo/README.md

-# Hello
+# Hello from the Zendomo Team

-## If you found your way here, congratulations, and welcome to hell.

-### Here is a set of instructions for attempting to make this work locally for you.
+### Here is a set of instructions to make this work locally for you.

 #### Pre-reqs:
 - Docker > v17.03